EDDxample/MinecraftDecompiler/README.md

 You will need ofc, java jre and jdk (8 is fine) and the version .jar installed either in the regular windows directory (%appdata%/.minecraft/versions/1.13.1/1.13.1.jar and so on)

-The program and the files are under MIT license (only the srg and field names, the cfr ls still property of ben).
+The program and the files are under MIT license (the cfr ls still property of ben and SpecialSource of md-5).
 You can credit me or not, your choice.